Education

 Overview of the Education Major

-The Education Department also supports two stand-alone majors: a BA in Social Studies Education and a BM in Music Education.
+The Education Department also supports two stand-alone majors: a B.A. in Social Studies Education and a B.M. in Music Education.

 Most Education majors choose employment as educators in K-12 (kindergarten through grade 12) classrooms in the U.S. or abroad.
 Many also attend graduate school in special education, counseling, or related human services fields.
 Among baccalaureate - liberal arts institutions, St. Olaf ranks sixth in the nation in the number of graduates who earn Ph.D.'s in education.